-Many thanks to 510families reader Rosemary for telling us about the fairies hiding out in Alameda.
+Many thanks to 510families reader, Rosemary, for telling us about the fairies hiding out in Alameda.
 I explored the magical island with my daughters and we had so much fun!

 Alameda is known for its old school charm, family friendly beaches and retro character.
 But what you may not know about Alameda is there are hundreds of fairy doors, houses, and residences scattered all throughout the island.
-You have to look down near your feet and ankles to find these sweet little fairy doors and small villages hiding in plain site in Alameda.
+You have to look down near your feet and ankles to find these sweet little fairy doors and small villages hiding in plain site.
 A busy adult might not notice them at all, but a curious toddler will see them for the magic they are.

 [All photos used with permission]